Erdos Renyl Model (for generating Random Graphs)

 When considering the case for lesser no of nodes (for example 10), you can clearly see the difference.

 Using the codes for various probabilities, we can see the difference easily:

+.
 This article is contributed by Jayant Bisht.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.